-The field operations for NC1406D-TB-C were conducted as part of the Sandy Supplemental Topo-Bathy Project VA1408-TB-C, in which Quantum Spatial Inc. (QSI) was a subcontractor to Dewberry Consultants, LLC.
+All of the field operations data for NC1407B-TB-C were originally collected during the Sandy Supplemental Topo-Bathy Project NC1408-TB-C in which Quantum Spatial Inc., (QSI) was a subcontractor to Dewberry Consultants, LLC.
 For that project QSI was responsible for the planning, acquisition and post-processing of aerial imagery and LIDAR data to support photogrammetric processing and feature compilation.
 This included the establishment of ground control, the post-processing of airborne GPS data and calibration of the LIDAR data.

-A total of two (2) ground control points (GCPs) were established in project NC1406D-TB-C using a combination of traditional static, fast-static, rapid-static, real-time kinematic, and post-processed kinematic GPS techniques.
-No additional photo-identifiable check points were collected.
+A total of five ground control points (GCPs) were established in project NC1407B-TB-C using a combination of traditional static, fast-static, rapid-static, real-time kinematic and post processed kinematic GPS techniques.
+No additional photo-identifiable check points were occupied for this subproject.
 Survey field work was performed between September 2013 and July 2014.
 A Ground Survey Report is on file with other project data within the RSD Electronic Data Library.

-The aerial photography acquisition phase of the project was conducted by QSI between January 2013 and April 2014.
-A total of 81 flight lines of natural color imagery were acquired within a tolerance of 25% of the Mean Lower Low Water (MLLW) tide stage.
-Of the 81 flight lines acquired, four (4) were used in project NC1406D-TB-C. Imagery was captured with an approximate nominal ground sample distance (GSD) of 0.3 meters through the use of three large format Intergraph Z/I Digital Mapping Cameras (DMCs) with a focal length of 120 mm.
+The aerial photography acquisition phase of the project was conducted by QSI between January

+2013 and April 2014.
+A total of eighty-one flight lines of natural color imagery were acquired within a tolerance of 25% of the Mean Lower Low Water (MLLW) tide stage.
+Of the eighty-one flight lines acquired, six were used in project NC1407B-TB-C. Imagery was captured with an approximate nominal ground sample distance (GSD) of 0.3 meters through the use of three large format Intergraph Z/I Digital Mapping Cameras (DMC) with a focal length of 120 mm.

-The LIDAR acquisition was conducted between November 2013 and July 2014 and consisted of a total of 262 LIDAR acquisition missions for airborne laser point cloud data covering the entire Sandy project area with an average point density of \geq 4 pulses per square meter and a 50% swath overlap, though only 17 of these flights collected data over the NC1406D-TB-D project area.
+The LIDAR acquisition was conducted between November 2013 and July 2014 and consisted of a total of 262 LIDAR acquisition missions for airborne laser point cloud data covering the entire Sandy project area with an average point density of \geq 4 pulses per square meter and a 50% swath overlap, though only a subset of these flights collected data over the NC1407B-TB-C project area.
 Topo-bathy Green LIDAR and topographic Near-Infrared (NIR) LIDAR were captured in tandem through the use of three Riegl VQ-820G sensors (topo-bathy), and a Riegl 480 or two Leica ALS50-II (topographic) sensors.
-The topo-bathy data was used to derive the MHW and MLLW shorelines, while the NIR data was used as an aid to developing the water surface model necessary for applying refraction corrections to the topo-bathy data.
+The topo-bathy data was used to derive the Mean High Water (MHW) and MLLW shorelines, while the NIR data was used as an aid to developing the water surface model necessary for applying refraction corrections to the topo-bathy data.

-The flight lines on the ocean side were required to be collected twice, once within 20% of the mean range of tide around MLLW, and once within 30% of the mean range of tide around Mean High Water (MHW), but the flight lines on the estuarine side of the shoreline had no tide-coordination requirement.
+The flight lines on the ocean side were required to be collected twice, once within 20% of the mean range of tide around MLLW, and once within 30% of the mean range of tide around MHW, but the flight lines on the estuarine side of the shoreline had no tide-coordination requirement.
 The contractor's plan for the project, however, called for all lines to be collected at both MLLW and Higher Water (HW - defined as everything not collected at MLLW) tide levels, with near-shore lines flown at a height of 600 meters above ground level (AGL) and lines over ocean waters at 300 m.
 AGL.
 For further information about all field operations see the Final Report of Survey on file within the RSD Electronic Data Library.